baraklevy20/Supercell-Extractor/README.md

 # Supercell-Viewer
-Extract SC and SC3d files for Brawl Stars, Clash of Clans, Hay Day and Clash Royal (still in development).
+Extract SC files for Brawl Stars, Clash of Clans, Hay Day and Clash Royal (still in development).

-Currently only supports SC.
+This project is purely for fun.
+You may not use it to develop a clone to these games or hack the games in any way.